All People of Conscience…

 Historical Context: The Rise of Extremism in Pakistan

-Over the 1980s and 1990s, the Pakistani state actively pursued a policy of making these extremist groups and those tribes subscribing to a particular understanding of Sunni Islam dominant in the FATA region.
-Poverty and illiteracy, among other factors, provided a fertile ground for extremism to proliferate.
-Where persuasion did not work, violence was actively employed to take over mosques and properties of other Sunni tribes, especially those belonging to other schools of thought.
+Over the 1980s and 1990s, the Pakistani state actively pursued a policy of making sectarian groups and those tribes subscribing to similar ideology dominate FATA region.
+Poverty and illiteracy, among other factors, provided a fertile ground for extremism.
+Where persuasion did not work, violence was actively employed to take over the mosques and properties of other Sunni tribes.
 Terror was often the weapon of first choice against the Shia tribes.
-Tribal rivalries now took cover of sectarianism in various instances.
+Tribal rivalries now also took cover of sectarianism in various instances.
 Politics and state policies reinforced the sectarian divisions.
-Those leaders in the local jirga committees working to promote sectarian and tribal harmony were systematically targeted with threats and violence.
+The leaders in the local jirga committees who worked to promote sectarian and tribal harmony were systematically targeted with threats and violence.

-It is hard to imagine that the numbers, the arms and training, the organization, and the power that these extremist groups today have in the independent territories of FATA would have materialized in that span without an active involvement of the Pakistani state institutions, and with huge influx of money and strategic support from outside.
+It is hard to imagine that the numbers, the arm supplies, the training, the organization, and the autonomy that these extremist groups have today in the independent territories of FATA would have materialized in the short span since the 1990s without an active involvement of the Pakistani state apparatuses and investments of money and strategic support from outside.
 The continued ties of these extremist groups with rogue elements in the Pakistani state and their experience of guerilla warfare against the Soviets make their capacity to create organized terror far superior to other terrorist movements that CIA has created in the past, including the Renamo in Mozambique and the Contras in Nicaragua.
 Although not as strong as these organized extremist groups, the local tribes in many areas of FATA are to this day bravely resisting the extremist influx.
 The prominent among these areas has been the Kurram Agency, where Parachinar is situated.

-Since 9/11, in the name of fighting the American ‘war on terror’, the Pakistani state has often breached the basic constitutional and human rights of its citizens, especially, in dealing with political opponents in Balochistan, NWFP, and FATA.
-Hundreds of missing people, widely believed to be abducted by the intelligence agencies and kept at unknown places, as documented by the Human Rights Commission of Pakistan (HRCP), is a case in point.
+Since 9/11, in the name of fighting the American ‘war on terror’, the Pakistani state has often breached the basic constitutional and human rights of its citizens, especially, in dealing with its political opponents in Balochistan, NWFP, and FATA.
+Hundreds of missing people, widely believed to be abducted by the intelligence agencies and kept at unknown places (documented by the Human Rights Commission of Pakistan (HRCP)), is a case in point.
 A parallel to this political use of ‘war on terror’ is in Bush administration’s targeting of anti-dictatorial, anti-imperialistic, and anti-corporate-globalization movements in various parts of the world.
 These resistance movements are conveniently labeled as ‘terrorists’ and dealt with accordingly.
-‘War on terror’, in this politics, is quite functional for the state and global powers to maintain and expand their dominance.
+‘War on terror’, in this politics, is quite functional for the powers-that-be to maintain and expand their dominance.
 Many commentators have also argued that through their policies and manipulations these powers breed the same terrorists that then seek to fight off.
 Current bombardment by NATO forces in FATA areas are only going to result in the same.

 The Parachinar Crisis: Who is Responsible?

-Parachinar, the capital of Kurram Agency in the north western FATA region of Pakistan, has always attracted attention of various local and regional powers due to its strategic location and predominantly Shia Muslim population.
+Parachinar, the capital of Kurram Agency in the north western FATA region of Pakistan, has always attracted attention of various local and regional powers due to its strategic location and the predominantly Shia Muslim population.
 Since the 1980s, the competition among various local and international powers has often flared up tribal and sectarian tensions in the area and its surrounding.
-Apart from sporadic clashes among various tribes, there also have been instances of organized marauding, where militant bands, comprising of thousands of extremists as well as local bandits and thugs, systematically attacked various Shia areas in the Kurram Agency, including Parachinar and Pewaar (which is located right next to the Afghan border).
+Apart from sporadic clashes among various tribes, there have been instances of organized marauding, where militant bands, comprising of thousands of extremists as well as local bandits and thugs, systematically attacked various Shia areas in the Kurram Agency, including Parachinar and Pewaar (which is located right next to the Afghan border).
 The organized terror was meant to force the local inhabitants to migrate out of these areas.
-In 1988, a similar episode occurred in the areas of Gilgit and Baltistan in the Northern Pakistan.
-Gilgit-Baltistan region is another strategically important location, bordering the volatile Kashmir region and China and Afghanistan, and home to thousands of Shia Muslims.
-The local officials and security forces have usually stayed silent during such episodes.
-No serious investigations have been carried out about these tragedies to this day.
-At times these officials have also supported the criminal elements by providing safe harbors and supplies.
-At the same time it should be noted that several times in these crises, people from surrounding areas belonging to different sectarian and tribal backgrounds have come to the help of these victims with food and shelter.
+In 1988, a similar episode occurred in the areas of Gilgit and Baltistan in the North-eastern Pakistan.
+Gilgit-Baltistan region is another strategically important location, near the volatile Kashmir region and China and Afghanistan, and home to thousands of Shia Muslims.
+The local officials and security forces have usually stayed silent during such episodes of violence.
+No serious investigations have been carried out on these tragedies to this day.
+At times the state officials have also supported the criminal elements by providing safe harbors and supplies.
+Yet, it also should be noted that several times in these crises, people from surrounding areas belonging to different sectarian and tribal backgrounds have come to the help of these victims with food and shelter.